C. W. Anderson: Independent circuit (2001–2006)

-Following the closure of ECW, Anderson wrestled in Dusty Rhodes' Turnbuckle Championship Wrestling, where he formed The Extreme Horsemen, a stable modeled after The Four Horsemen, with Barry Windham and Steve Corino.
+Following the closure of ECW, Anderson wrestled in Dusty Rhodes' Turnbuckle Championship Wrestling, where he formed the Extreme Horsemen with Barry Windham and Steve Corino.
 The stable later wrestled in Major League Wrestling, where they were joined by P.J.
 Polaco and Simon Diamond.
 Anderson also wrestled for Ring of Honor and various independent promotions in North Carolina.

 From 2002 onwards, Anderson made numerous tours of Japan, most prominently for Pro Wrestling Zero1-Max (by May 2006, he had toured with the company on 36 separate occasions).
 In 2004, he was given a tryout match by Total Nonstop Action Wrestling, but was not hired.
 On June 10, 2005, Anderson appeared at Hardcore Homecoming, an ECW reunion event organized by Shane Douglas.
 The event saw Anderson team with Simon Diamond in a loss to Chris Chetti and Mikey Whipwreck.
 He went on to appear at Hardcore Homecoming events in September 2005 and November 2005.

 Anderson was hospitalized in 2005 after a supplement named Superdrol gave him jaundice and caused his liver to stop functioning.
 He returned to the ring after several months, during which he lost 40 lb (18 kg) in weight.